Nrosa01/js-editor-gui/README.md

 - ``saveToFile``: Saves the board and the config (position and scale of canvas) to a file.
 - ``getItems``: Returns an array with all the items in the board.
 Be aware they are in the editor format (with type and value fields).
 - ``updateView``: Updates the view.
 It will re-render all the windows.
 Useful if you modify the object from the outside.
 If you add a hidden attribute, or a read only attribute, you need to call this function to update the view.

+# Performance

+Performance of the web should be ok with a normal amount of windows (around 20).
+I haven't tested it with more but there is room to improvement.
+As I'm abusing Svelte binding it should get slow when there are a lot of windows expanded, if they are not expanded bindings don't affect performance.

 # Render example